Effective Strategies for Managing Sudden Back Pain

 Topical products provide localized relief with minimal systemic exposure.

 Use: Follow package directions.
-For external use only, wash hands before and after and avoid touching your eyes, face, ears, nose and genitalia.
+For external use only, wash hands before and after, and avoid touching your eyes, face, ears, nose, and genitalia.

 Oral OTC Pain Relievers (Short-Term Use)